 Yes, Aspen is ritzy.
 It's shi-shi, and frou-frou, and whatever else you want to call it.
 It's also a damn good place to ski and probably one of the best après spots in the West.
-Here's how to do it right.
+Here's how to do it right in five easy steps.

-2. Justice Snow's is a chic spot smack downtown in a 1889 building with an unmatched view of Aspen mountain.
-Plus, there's a secret happy hour—just ask—that includes $5 margaritas made from scratch by the best-dressed bartenders you'll see in town.
+2. Justice Snow's is a chic spot smack downtown in an 1889 building with an unmatched view of Aspen mountain.
+Plus, there's a secret happy hour--just ask--that includes $5 margaritas made from scratch by the best-dressed bartenders you'll see in town.
 Need a snack with that tequila buzz?
 Mushroom flatbread is enough to share.

 3. Next stop: Victoria's.
 It's half coffee shop, half whiskey bar, and if Johnny Love is behind the bar, you're in for a good time.